lammps/lammps/doc/src/angle_coeff.rst

 Angle coefficients can also be set in the data file read by the :doc:`read_data <read_data>` command or in a restart file.

-N can be specified in one of two ways.
+:math:`N` can be specified in one of two ways.
 An explicit numeric value can be used, as in the first example above.
-Or N can be a type label, which is an alphanumeric string defined by the :doc:`labelmap
-<labelmap>` command or in a section of a data file read by the
-:doc:`read_data <read_data>` command.
+Or :math:`N` can be a type label, which is an alphanumeric string defined by the :doc:`labelmap <labelmap>` command or in a section of a data file read by the :doc:`read_data <read_data>` command.

 For numeric values only, a wild-card asterisk can be used to set the coefficients for multiple angle types.
 This takes the form "\*" or "\*n" or "n\*" or "m\*n".
-If N = the number of angle types, then an asterisk with no numeric values means all types from 1 to N.  A leading asterisk means all types from 1 to n (inclusive).
-A trailing asterisk means all types from n to N (inclusive).
+If :math:`N` is the number of angle types, then an asterisk with no numeric values means all types from 1 to :math:`N`.
+A leading asterisk means all types from 1 to n (inclusive).
+A trailing asterisk means all types from n to :math:`N` (inclusive).
 A middle asterisk means all types from m to n (inclusive).

 Note that using an :doc:`angle_coeff <angle_coeff>` command can override a previous setting for the same angle type.
 For example,